scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 JDK 24 will be non-LTS.

-Scala 2.13.16 (forthcoming) and Scala 2.12.21 (forthcoming) will support JDK 24.
+Scala 2.13.16+ supports, and Scala 2.12.21 (forthcoming) will support, JDK 24.
 We are also working on adding JDK 24 support to Scala 3.
 (Support may be available in nightly builds and/or release candidates.)

 For possible Scala 2 issues, see the [jdk11](https://github.com/scala/bug/labels/jdk11), [jdk17](https://github.com/scala/bug/labels/jdk17), and [jdk21](https://github.com/scala/bug/labels/jdk21) labels in the Scala 2 bug tracker.